tomgonzo/aws-modernization-with-snyk-and-eks/content/50-module2-gain-visibility-with-snyk/55-review-bitbucket-output.md

 ---

 # Overview
-In this section we'll navigate the output from your three scans as they would appear in a Bitbucket Pipeline.
+In this section we'll navigate the output from the three scans executed in the Bitbucket Pipeline.
+Developers and Operations teams that don't want to use the Snyk UI can consume the same results visible from the Bitbucket or ECR integrations directly in the Pipeline execution logs.
+Each invocation style has its advantages.

-This output closely matches what you would see in any modern CI/CD pipeline solution, because all will run Snyk scans either from a command-line or from a container.
-Snyk provides a number of integrations in popular CI/CD solutions to make the process easier, and also supports direct invocation of bash scripts.
-Each style has its advantages.

 ## Snyk Code
 Start by reviewing the top-level bitbucket pipeline run

 ![Pipeline Overview](/images/workshop-bb-pipeline-overview.png)